AgramLabs-UG/agramlabs-boilerplate/README.md

 WooCommerce preparation is active only when WooCommerce is installed.
 The theme registers WooCommerce support, gallery features, and content wrappers.

-## Planned Next Work

-The following are planned and tracked in [docs/TASKS.md](docs/TASKS.md):

-- Initialize the clean firm GitHub repository.
-- Add accessibility audit automation later if browser-level checks are needed.

 ## Engineering Rules

-Project rules live in [docs/RULES.md](docs/RULES.md).
-The short version:

 - Semantic HTML5.
 - BEM for project classes.